jefking/King.MQC/README.md

 makes testing really nice, as you dont have to worry about mocking and dependancies as much.

 High entropy, many smaller parts

+### TODO
+Controllers
+- Stateful?
+Should be able to load just one and keep using it?
+Cache
+- Retry for queue/dequeue etc

+Calling
+- Thread models, single threaded, eventing, etc.
+- Failures
+- App domains

+Queue Types
+- Direct, no-queue
+- Local, in memory queue
+- Azure Storage
+- Service Bus
+- etc.